 Currently, the test procedure covers about 30 to 40 percent of the vehicle applications that are on the road.
 The goal is to develop test procedures for about 70 percent of the vehicle platforms - a process that takes a great deal of time and engineering effort to measure and calibrate specific vehicle applications.

 In recent years, most aftermarket brake suppliers have also introduced new or upgraded premium or even "ultra-premium" product lines that feature their best lining materials.
 Some of these new lines are targeted at SUV/LT market, which can be very demanding on brakes.
-Many of these pads are also low-copper or copper-free to comply with new brake pads regulations.
+Many of these pads are also "low-copper" (5 percent or less copper content) or "copper-free" (less than 0.5% copper content) to comply with new brake pads regulations.

 Premium friction materials typically provide the best combination of stopping power, fade resistance, noise and wear.
 They also command a higher price, which more consumers are willing to pay on late-model, luxury-laden cars and light trucks.